Prenatal screening

 If the ultrasound technician suspects a physical abnormality in the unborn child, you will be offered follow-up testing.
 You can only get the 13 weeks ultrasound if you participate in the scientific study and give permission for your data to be used.
 This data will be used to determine the pros and cons of the 13 weeks ultrasound.

-Discovering physical abnormalities early in pregnancy can be an advantage, but it can also lead to increased anxiety and uncertainty.
-Sometimes it is necessary to perform this ultrasound vaginally if imaging through the abdomen is insufficient.
+Discovering physical abnormalities early in pregnancy can be an advantage, but it can also lead to more anxiety and uncertainty.
+Imaging is often better if the ultrasound is done vaginally; the ultrasound technician will discuss this with you when this is her recommendation.
 There is no charge for the 13 weeks ultrasound .

 Examinations during the second trimester